Echo-VR-Community/EchoVR-Discord-Rich-Presence/README.md

 v0.3 (Released)
 - More Customisablility (VRML mode) for the Rich Presence, choose what you want to be shown.

+v0.3.1 (Released)
+- Fixed bug where application wouldn't open at all.
+- Fixed spelling on application

 > v0.4 (Planned)
 > - Quest 1 and 2 support